 Existing Office 365 Enterprise E4 customers who purchased E4 before its retirement

-Simply log in to http://forms.microsoft.com with your Office 365 school or work credentials, and you can start creating surveys, quizzes, and polls.
+Log in to forms.office.com and start creating surveys, quizzes, and polls.

 Can someone without an Office 365 account respond to my survey or quiz?